24 hours in San Francisco is just enough time to discover the city, Muir Woods and even Alcatraz — with the right San Francisco itinerary.

 Dylan’s Famous Tour: Our most popular San Francisco day tour

 Dylan’s Famous Tour is famous for a reason!
-This San Francisco day tour is 7 hours that speeds by as 100% local guides take you to visit San Francisco’s most iconic neighborhoods.
-Including getting to Muir Woods, Twin Peaks, the Mission District, Haight-Ashbury, and the Golden Gate Bridge.
+This San Francisco day tour is 3 hours that speeds by as 100% local guides take you to visit San Francisco’s most iconic neighborhoods.
+Including Twin Peaks, the Mission District, Haight-Ashbury, and the Golden Gate Bridge.

 If you only have time for one San Francisco day trip, this is it.
 We’ve carefully built this tour to offer guests only the top things to do in San Francisco.